How to Analyze A/B Test Results: A Beginner’s Guide for 2026

 2. Secondary metrics analysis

-You might want to continue testing until you find a version of your webpage that performs well on all of the metrics you care about.
-After all, consumer behavior is complex, so you’re going to need more than one number to fully understand it.
+Continuing to test until you find a version of your webpage that performs well across all the primary success metrics you care about is wise.
+After all, consumer behavior is complex, so understanding it fully requires more than a single number.

 3. Audience breakdown analysis